DavidChuhongWang/DavidChuhongWang/README.md

 # 🌟 Hey!!!

-### I am David Wang, a CS undergrad @ UWaterloo and MLE Intern @ Shopify.
+### I am David Wang, a CS undergrad @ UWaterloo and SWE Intern @ Amazon.
 I'm a passionate engineer committed to building intuitive and impactful products that address real-world problems.

 ## Skills Toolbox